Skip to main content

 • More Articles You Might Enjoy

 These days, smartphones are the go-to device for capturing memories, and social media is the default place to share them.
 Still, a few of us love printing those “Kodak moments” to share with family and friends.
-That’s where portable photo printers come in, printing instant photos from your phone on the go!
+That’s where portable photo printers come in, allowing you to instantly print photos from your phone on the go.

-Unlike a traditional printer, these instant photo printers are small enough to stuff in a coat pocket or purse, require little setup, and can print high-quality, physical copies of photos taken with your smartphone, anywhere you go.
-It's almost like carrying around an old-school instant camera with you, everywhere you go.
+Unlike the best inkjet printers and laser printers, these instant portable photo printers are small enough to stuff in a coat pocket or purse, require little setup, and can print high-quality, physical copies of photos taken with your smartphone, anywhere you go.
+It's almost like carrying around an old-school instant camera everywhere you go.

-After extensive time researching and testing portable photo printers, our top pick is Polaroid Hi-Print (available at Amazon for $99.99) .
-It creates crisp, colorful prints, and its easy-to-use app makes using it a joy.
+After extensive time researching and testing, the best portable photo printer is the Polaroid Hi-Print (available at Amazon) .
+It creates crisp, colorful prints, and the easy-to-use app makes using it a joy.

-A Polaroid photo printer sitting on a counter top.
+The Polaroid Hi-Print portable photo printer sitting on a counter top.

 Credit: Reviewed / Mike Yawney